MathyouMB/website/src/content/articles/why-computer-science-students-are-struggling-to-find-jobs.md

 Although you'd expect the caliber of students to have grown due to continued societal adoption of technology, I do not believe that is the case.

 An increasing number of students are enrolling primarily for financial incentives rather than out of passion.
-Additionally, the simplification of technology for everyday consumer is leading to a rise in students with low levels of tech literacy entering these programs.
+Additionally, the simplification of technology for everyday consumers is leading to a rise in students with low levels of tech literacy entering these programs.

 I personally believe that the high enrollments of less capable and less passionate students are crowding classrooms, leading to a strain on resources and faculty time.